AfshinLab/BLR/README.md

     conda env create -n blr -f environment.linux.lock.yml conda activate blr

-Install blr into the environment in "editable install" mode.
+Install blr into the environment.

-    pip install -e .
+    pip install .

+For development it can be useful to install `blr` in editable mode in this case use `pip install -e .`.
 This will install blr in such a way that you can still modify the source code and get any changes immediately without re-installing.

 ### 3. Optional installations

+Here are some optional installs that are required if a specific software is requested.

 #### 3.1 DeepVariant